Aledo Rhubarb Fest Committee & The City of Aledo

 Aledo, Illinois Central Park and Downtown

-Rhubarb continues to Reign for its 27th year in Aledo, Illinois May 7, 2018.
+Rhubarb continues to Reign for its 27th year.
 The Rhubarb Festival is a celebration of all things rhubarb – from pie to soda pop.
 If it’s rhubarb, it’s here!

 Aledo’s affinity for rhubarb became official when the town of 3,600 was named the Rhubarb Capital of Illinois by Governor Pat Quinn.
 The unique festival draws nearly 10,000 visitors to the Mercer County seat.